strangetom/ingredient-parser/docs/source/explanation/foundation.rst

 * Splitting tokens containing hyphens into separate tokens.
 * Discarding tokens that are numbers, white space or only a single character.
 * Stemming the remaining tokens.
+* Discarding tokens that are not in the embeddings model.

 In addition, any ambiguous adjectives that occur at the start of the ingredient name are removed.
 Ambiguous adjectives are those that have multiple meaning which can cause confusion in the subsequent scoring steps.